 It’s possible to design a WordPress site yourself, even without coding experience.
 However, heavily customized WordPress sites might need a tweak in the plugins or themes code, such as custom CSS.
 In this instance, you may need to hire a website developer.

 The cost of hiring a WordPress developer varies depending on your needs and the developer’s experience.
 Hiring a developer to customize an existing WordPress site will cost significantly less than creating a custom WordPress site from scratch.

 Alternatively, hire a web development agency or web design service provider.
 In this case, you’ll pay for the service package necessary to complete the website’s project.

 Support and Maintenance

 When it comes to managing a WordPress website, you are pretty much on your own.
-Some of WordPress’s maintenance tasks include handling updates, implementing security measures, uptime monitoring, and speed optimization.
+Some of maintenance tasks include handling updates, implementing WordPress security measures, uptime monitoring, and speed optimization for your WordPress.

 These tasks take a lot of your time that could otherwise be useful for expanding your business and investing in the site’s content.